Chart Color Schemes

 Peterborough has shown very soft population growth performance across periods assessed by AreaSearch

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Peterborough's population is estimated at around 1,578 as of Feb 2026.
-This reflects an increase of 88 people (5.9%) since the 2021 Census which reported a population of 1,490 people.
-The change is inferred from the resident population of 1,496 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 45 validated new addresses since the Census date.
-This level of population equates to a density ratio of 42 persons per square kilometer.
-Peterborough's growth since the 2021 census exceeded the SA3 area at 4.4%, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 67.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Peterborough's population is estimated at around 1,507 as of May 2026.
+This reflects an increase of 17 people (1.1%) since the 2021 Census, which reported a population of 1,490 people.
+The change is inferred from the resident population of 1,507, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and an additional 46 validated new addresses since the Census date.
+This level of population equates to a density ratio of 40 persons per square kilometer.
+Peterborough's 1.1% growth since census positions it within 1.3 percentage points of the SA3 area (2.4%), demonstrating competitive growth fundamentals.
+Population growth for the suburb was primarily driven by interstate migration, contributing approximately 67.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using a method of weighted aggregation from LGA to SA2 levels.
-Projections indicate an overall population decline of 14 persons by 2041 but growth across specific age cohorts is anticipated, led by the 75 to 84 age group projected to expand by 92 people.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering the projected demographic shifts, over this period, projections indicate a decline in overall population, with the suburb's population expected to decline by 13 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to expand by 87 people.

 Frequently Asked Questions - Population